 - Central Bend location that’s minutes from Downtown Bend

 The Community Garden at Hollinshead Park began as a partnership between Bend Park & Recreation District and OSU Extension Service Master Gardeners.
 The Master Gardeners provide gardeners with personalized support and a wide variety of classes at the 90-plot garden throughout the growing season.

-OPENING DAY: Undetermined in 2020 due to COVID-19.
+OPENING DAY: April 23 – 24, 2022.
 Available garden plots are offered to the public each year in the spring.
 Reserving a vegetable garden plot is done via a lottery, open March 1 – 31, 2022, with the winners able to choose a 10’ x 12’ plot.
 The popularity of the 30+ year old Community Garden is evident in the number of gardeners who have returned every year, thereby limiting the number of available plots.
 After Opening Day, applicants will be placed on a waiting list.
 The Opening Day is typically a work day to prepare the common areas and meet the Master Gardeners assigned to assist the gardeners.